yanglab-computationalgenomics/SFyNCS/README.md

 ```
 bowtie-build /path/to/genome/fasta /path/to/directory/to/store/Tophat/index/files
 ```
 3. Gene annotation contain 6 columns and must have header.
 Start and End are 1-base.
-X chromosome should be chrX and y chromosome should be chrY.
+X chromosome should be chrX and Y chromosome should be chrY.
 ```
 Chr     Start       End         Strand      Symbol      Gene_type
 chr7    55019021    55211628    +           EGFR        protein_coding